-As the Internet (and the world) become a scarier place, Virtual Private Networks (VPNs) provide a safe, secure and fast way to browse the world wide web while leaving a minimal digital footprint, if one at all.
+As the Internet (and the world) become scarier, Virtual Private Networks (VPNs) provide a safe, secure and fast way to browse the world wide web while leaving a minimal digital footprint, if one at all.

-Various VPN providers support different VPN protocols, making a real difference in each provider’s performance, privacy, and security.
-Before we discuss what sets each VPN protocol apart from the rest, let’s clarify what a VPN protocol is.
+Various VPN providers support different VPN protocols, making a real difference in each provider's performance, privacy, and security.
+Before we discuss what sets each VPN protocol apart, let's clarify what a VPN protocol is.

 What is a VPN protocol?

 A VPN protocol is a blueprint, a set of rules and guidelines that describe how the communication between your VPN client on your device and the VPN server must be performed.
 Each VPN provider needs to follow in their implementation to support a VPN protocol and its characteristics.
 VPN providers depend on VPN protocols to provide secure, private, and fast connections based on each protocol's specifications.